PTFE coated glass or polytetrafluoroethylene, is a Teflon®-coated woven fiberglass membrane that is extremely durable and weather resistant.

 The woven fiberglass gives the PTFE fiberglass membrane its mechanical strength.
 These filaments, known as beta glass, are the smallest diameter available and provide the membrane with maximum flexibility.

-The fibers are drawn from hot melt glass through platinum dies into continuous filaments, and are then twisted and plied into yarn bundles.
+The fibres are drawn from hot melt glass through platinum dies into continuous filament and are then twisted and plied into yarn bundles.
 The yarns are woven into a wide structural fabric, which is then coated with PTFE fiberglass to complete the process.
 Under normal conditions, the fabric behaves elastically and does not undergo significant stress relaxation or creep.

 PTFE is highly reflective, making it ideal for shade structures, as it can withstand high temperatures (-73°C – 232°C) without transferring much heat.
 This is the defining feature of PTFE that differentiates it from conventional glazing.
 Testing has indicated that up to 80% of solar energy is reflected, with an 8% rate of absorption by the fabric itself.
 Some grades of PTFE however, can absorb up to 14% of solar energy, allowing a 12% rate of transmission through the fabric.